dalequark/daleonai/_posts/2020-10-06-can-ai-make-me-trendier.md

 ![Dog in front of a laptop](/images/doggy.jpg "Laura's cute pooch")

-Adorable, yes, but I don't think I can personally pull off the dressed-in-only-a-collar look.
+Adorable, yes, but I can't personally pull off the dressed-in-only-a-collar look.
 So I needed some way of knowing which pictures contained outfits (worn by people) and which didn't.

-For that, I turned to my trusty steed, the [Google Cloud Vision API](cloud.google.com/vision) (I use it in lots of different ways for this project).
+For that, I turned to my trusty steed, the [Google Cloud Vision API](cloud.google.com/vision) (which I use in many different ways for this project).
 First, I used its **classification** feature, which assigns labels to an image.
 Here's the labels it gives me for a picture of myself, trying to pose as an influencer:

 ![Screenshot of the Vision API analyzing an outfit](/images/screen-shot-2020-10-15-at-11.43.18-am.png "The Vision API returns lots of labels for this photo")